C. T. Loo & Co., New York, from at least January 1940

 See Vesting Order No. 18344, August 21, 1951, Office of Alien Property, Department of Justice.
 Eduard von der Heydt exhausted all the legal remedies against the forfeiture of his property provided to him by the Trading with the Enemy Act.

 Attorney General, Robert Kennedy authorized transfer of the von der Heydt collection from Buffalo Museum of Science to the custody of the Smithsonian Institution in March 1964.
 The collection was transferred to the National Museum of Natural History.
 In 1966 US Congress legislated transferring the title of the von der Heydt collection to the Smithsonian Institution, see Public Law 89-503, 80 Stat.
 287, July 18, 1966.
-The bronze was accessioned under no. 448091, see "Smithsonian Office of Anthropology Accession Data," copy in object file.
+The sculpture was accessioned under no. 448091, see "Smithsonian Office of Anthropology Accession Data," copy in object file.

 - Previous Owner(s)